Walter Massy-Greene: Hughes government

-He was relegated to the back bench during the Bruce Ministry.
+Bruce–Page government and opposition

+On 19 November 1929, Massy-Greene resigned from the Nationalist Party to protest the expulsion of four dissident MPs from the party – Hughes, Walter Marks, George Maxwell and Senator Walter Duncan.
+In a letter to Nationalist leader John Latham he stated "I have no desire to continue a membership with a party whose policy does not appeal to me; to be ground between the upper and nether millstone of a machine operated in the manner which appears acceptable to those who now control it".

+After leaving the Nationalists, Massy-Greene joined the provisional committee of Hughes' new Australian Party on 5 December 1929, with he and Duncan its only representatives in the Senate.
+He resigned from the Australian Party on 26 December 1930 to rejoin the Nationalists.
+He subsequently joined the new United Australia Party in early 1931, along with Hughes and Duncan.

+Lyons government

 In the First Lyons Ministry he became the minister assisting the Leader of the Government in the Senate (6 January 1932 – 23 June 1932) and Assistant Treasurer (6 January 1932 – 25 September 1933).

 He was appointed a Knight Commander of the Order of St Michael and St George in June 1933, in recognition of his service as Assistant Treasurer.
 He subsequently formally changed his surname to Massy-Greene to reflect his usage over the previous two decades.

 Later life

 Business career

-In 1936, Massy-Greene became chairman of Associated Pulp and Paper Mills Ltd. on its formation, a post which he held until his death.
-He was also the chairman of the Emu Bay Railway Company and a director of the Electrolytic Zinc Company, Felt and Textiles of Australia Ltd., Yarra Falls Ltd., and many other companies.
+In 1936, Massy-Greene became chairman of Associated Pulp and Paper Mills on its formation, a post which he held until his death.
+He was also the chairman of the Emu Bay Railway and a director of Electrolytic Zinc, Felt and Textiles of Australia Ltd., Yarra Falls Ltd., and many other companies.

 Other activities

 During World War II, Massy-Greene served as chairman of the Treasury Finance Committee and as a member of the National Security Capital Issues Advisory Board and Defence Board of Business Administration.
 In 1940, he led the Australian delegation to the Eastern Group Supply Conference which led to the creation of the Eastern Group Supply Council.
 Although he never attended university, Massy-Greene also served on the University of Melbourne council from 1939 to 1949, including as deputy chancellor from 1945 to 1947.